-Jordan Thomas, who worked on all three BioShock games and is now making co-op horror game The Blackout Club (opens in new tab), says that easy access to game engines has played a key role in the rise of jump scare-driven games.
+Jordan Thomas, who worked on all three BioShock games and co-op horror game The Blackout Club, says that easy access to game engines has played a key role in the rise of jump scare-driven games.
 "I think the intersection between the rise of streamers, the rise of torture porn in other media (not so much games) and the cheapness of indie game engines has made the horror genre—which used to be rare to the point of being actively depressing—flooded with the lowest rent, C and D-movie versions of videogames where you're walking around with a badly-rendered flashlight texture and things pop out of closets at you.
 That is not the horror that I was hoping would be born around the 2000s."

 Let's plays and reaction videos

-Earlier this decade, the Let's Play and reaction videos that sprung up around games like Slender: The Eight Pages, Amnesia, Outlast and PT suggested that the way people were consuming horror games was changing.
+The Let's Play and reaction videos that sprung up around games like Slender: The Eight Pages, Amnesia, Outlast and PT suggested that the way people were consuming horror games was changing.

 "When we launched the very first trailer of Outlast in October 2012, we kept seeing comments about some dude named PewDiePie," says Morin.
 A 2013 video of PewDiePie playing Outlast, embedded above, has been viewed over 18 million times.
 "People were saying how they couldn’t wait for him to play the game and how he would freak out because of the name of our studio, Red Barrels.
 In finding out who this guy was, we discovered the YouTuber phenomenon.
 The timing of Outlast was good, so we decided to roll with it."